hkirk/I4dab-slides/slides/01 - Intro/01-intro.md

 #### Data Model In Our Context 2

-* Automatization
+* Process
     * For a relational database, this model is very often a Entity Relationship Diagram model (ERD model)
-    * In a ERD model we identifies entities and their relationships, ie nouns and verbs in user stories/use cases
+    * In a ERD model we identify entities and their relationships, ie nouns and verbs in user stories/use cases
     * For all relationships, AKA associations, we identify their degree, connectivity and exsistience